SPECULATIVE & SCIENCE FICTION BY

 On a recent trip to Japan, I flew my drone over the sea walls—built against future tsunamis—as research to inform my new novel, Deconstructing Henry.
 Click the image to watch this 1 minute documentary!

-The last thing Henry’s re-invention needs, however, is an inconvenient awareness or an impossible romance.
+The last thing Henry’s re-invention needs is an inconvenient awareness or an impossible romance.

-As his sense of self blurs with what he discovers about his own past, he soon finds he must fight to regain his identity.
-If only he could be sure of what’s real and what isn’t, because the fates of both citizen and refugee alike may depend on him rising to his most challenging—to be someone real in a world of self-delusion.
+If only he could be sure of what’s real and what isn’t because the fates of both citizen and refugee alike may depend on him rising to his most challenging role—to be someone real in a world of uncertainty.

 A MULTI-MEDIA SCI-FI SERIES